OrhanKupusoglu/find-first-id/README.md

         test output files in 'test_format' will be saved into 'test_dir'

-        default test_dir is '.', test_dir is created first
-        default test_format is 'json', options are 'json|csv' runs benchmark with the given test sizes:
+        default test_dir is 'runs', test_dir is created first default test_format is 'json', options are 'json|csv' runs benchmark with the given test sizes:
                 8192